nat-418/bufala.nvim/README.md

 Configuration
 -------------

-Bufala allows for the optional configuration of a default layout for splits in the `setup` function.
+Bufala allows for the optional configuration of a default layout for windows and splits in the `setup` function.
 These layouts are clones from suckless' [dwm](https://dwm.suckless.org/).
 If you prefer the manual approach to getting everything just right, using sessions, etc. you might not care to use a layout.
 The layouts work well for cases where you want a more